-This Article is written by Rahul Negi pursuing BB.A.
+This Article on “Sedition law: A controversial Law” is written by Rahul Negi pursuing BB.A.
 LL.B.
 (Hons.) from Law College, Dehradun (Uttaranchal University).

 The Law Commission in its Consultation Paper on Sedition has quoted that “India-largest democracy of the world, considering that right to free speech and expression is an essential ingredient of democracy.”
 As for a vibrant democracy to burgeon, criticism acts as its guiding path so to vanquish ambiguities in its functioning.